-Funded by the John and Dora Haynes Foundation, she and eight colleagues conducted extensive research from 2005 to 2009 with 30 highly effective teachers in nine low performing urban K-12 schools in Los Angeles County.
-Her prior work included a study of Voices Inside the Classroom, funded by the John Kluge Foundation.
+Twice funded by the John and Dora Haynes Foundation, from 2005 to 2009 and once again from 2015 to 2017, Poplin and her graduate student-colleagues conducted extensive research with 72 highly effective teachers in low performing urban K-12 schools in several greater- Los Angeles counties.
+The resultant edited book (with co-editor, Claudia Bermudez), Highly Effective Teachers of Vulnerable Students: Practice Transcending Theory was published in 2019 by Peter Lang Publishers.
+Poplin’s prior work in schools included a study which was compiled into Voices Inside the Classroom co-authored with Joseph Weeres and funded by the John Kluge Foundation.

-In 1996, Poplin worked for two months with Mother Teresa and the Missionaries of Charity in Calcutta to understand why she said their work was “religious work and not social work.”
+For two months in 1996, Poplin worked with Mother Teresa and the Missionaries of Charity in Calcutta to understand why she said their work was “religious work and not social work.”
 Her book on this experience, Finding Calcutta, was published by InterVarsity Press in 2008 and is also available in Korean and Chinese.

-Poplin’s work in higher education has included administration.
-At various times, she has served as dean and as director of teacher education.
-Academically, she explores the contemporary intellectual trends dominant in the various academic disciplines: the sciences, humanities, and social sciences.
-In 2014, she published Is Reality Secular?
+Poplin’s work in higher education has also included administration.
+At various times, she has served as dean and as director of teacher education..
+He recent works include her 2014 publishing of Is Reality Secular?
 Testing the Assumptions of Four Global Worldviews (InterVarsity Press).
-In this book, Poplin examines four major worldviews—naturalism, humanism, pantheism, and Judeo-Christian theism—and explores their implications for human behavior and the evidence for their truth.
-She is a frequent speaker in Veritas Forums throughout the country.
+In this book, Poplin examines four major worldviews—naturalism, humanism, pantheism, and Judeo-Christian theism.
+She also coedited (with Barry Kanpol) Christianity and the Secular Border Patrol: The Loss of Judeo Christian Knowledge (Peter Lang, 2017).